April 9, 2012

 © Wichita Business Journal, 2012

 Greteman Group has developed an international reputation as an aviation-specialty marketing agency based in Wichita, Kan. – the Air Capital.
 The world’s leading aircraft manufacturers, flight support and aftermarket services entrust their brands to Greteman Group.
-These include FlightSafety International, Flexjet, Bombardier Aerospace, Signature Flight Support, Dallas Airmotive, USAIG, National Aviation Consortium, Avinode, Wyvern Consulting, the Lindbergh Foundation and Spirit AeroSystems.
-It also supports favorite causes and clients such as the Kansas State Fair and Royal Caribbean Cruises.
-Greteman Group has won a Silver Telly Award, Metro Award and Business Marketing Association Pro-Comm Awards.
+These include FlightSafety International, Bombardier Business Aircraft, Signature Flight Support, Dallas Airmotive, USAIG, the National Aviation Consortium, Avinode, Wyvern Consulting, the Lindbergh Foundation and Spirit AeroSystems.
+It also supports causes and clients such as the Kansas State Fair and Royal Caribbean Cruises.
+Greteman Group has won Telly, Metro Award and Business Marketing Association Pro-Comm awards.
 It has been recognized in such publications as Adweek, Advertising Age, Aldus, Communication Arts, Designing Identity, Identity, Graphic Design USA, Graphis, Hotels, HOW, Novum, Print, Step-By-Step, and by such organizations as the Mead Top 60, Kansas City Art Directors, Strathmore, International Festivals, Graphex Art Directors, and The National Library Council, American Advertising Federation, American Institute of Graphic Artists, Public Relations Society of America, and American Marketing Association.
-The firm is a founding member of the Wichita Aero Club and agency President Sonia Greteman serves on its board.
+The firm is a founding member of the Wichita Aero Club, and agency President Sonia Greteman serves on its board.
+Greteman Group is a longstanding member of the National Business Aviation Association (NBAA).